Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 In one instance, God created darkness in the camp of the Egyptians so that their rapid advance would be slowed to a near halt.
 Exodus 14:21 offers a glimpse of another miracle in which God parted the Red Sea for Moses and the Jews, allowing for them to safely walk across and escape the murderous charge of the Egyptians before they could be caught.
 In the 25th verse, God even went as far as to remove the wheels of the Egyptian chariots once they neared the Jews and began to cross the Red Sea in hot pursuit.
 In the final moments of the story, however, Moses tells that God unleashed the wall of water down upon the Egyptians just as the Jews finished their crossing.
 The sudden rush of water killed all of Pharaoh's men and, ultimately, prevented them from reaching Moses and his people (Exodus 14:28).

 Yet, the miracles for the Jews did not stop here.
-As the children of Israel continued to wander beyond the shore of the Red Sea—following their triumphal escape from Egypt—God provided them with not only water but also food and provisions so they would not go hungry (Exodus chapter 16 and 17).
+As the children of Israel continued to wander beyond the shore of the Red Sea—following their triumphal escape from Egypt—God provided them with not only water but also food and provisions so they would not go hungry (Exodus chapters 16 and 17).
 Food literally appeared from the sky, and water sprung forth from rocks—all for the benefit of God's people.

 The interesting aspect of all these miracles and signs of God's power, righteousness, and presence is that even the children of Israel—who witnessed these signs firsthand—continued to question the power and existence of their Creator.